luismqueral/Analytics-Tools/README.md

 - [angular-google-analytics] (https://github.com/revolunet/angular-google-analytics) - Google Analytics tracking for your AngularJS apps
 - [ember-insights] (https://github.com/roundscope/ember-insights) - Ember middleware for tracking users activities and make it managable over Google Analytics
 - [Angular Google Analytics] (https://github.com/revolunet/angular-google-analytics) - A simple service that lets you integrate google analytics tracker in your AngularJS applications.
+- [GA for Python and the Command Line] (https://github.com/debrouwere/google-analytics) - Takes the pain out of working with the Google Analytics reporting APIs.
+It supports both the Core and the Real Time API.
+It is written in Python but there's also a command-line interface.